Invertebrate drift: Avoidance

-Non-Piscine Predation
+Non-piscine predation

-Although fish are the main predators of invertebrae in stream drift, there are others as well, such as birds and large insects.
-For example, the white-throated dipper Cinclus cinclus, is an aquatic bird that feeds off of invertebraes in stream drift.
+Although fish are the main predators of invertebrates in stream drift, there are others as well, such as birds and large insects.
+For example, the white-throated dipper Cinclus cinclus, is an aquatic bird that feeds off of invertebrates in stream drift.
 Another example is the stonefly, which is a large insect that has been found to prey on other small drifting insects, such as the mayfly.

-Environmental Factors Affecting Invertebrate Drift
+Environmental factors affecting invertebrate drift

 Changes to the environment as a result of abiotic factors can lead to both increases and decreases of invertebrate drift.
 Factors such as a reduction of stream flow can lead to an increase of invertebrate drift, as observed by Minshall and Winger in their 1968 study.
 They found that as stream flow and the frequency had an inverse relationship over the course of July, August, and September in the Rocky Mountains of Idaho.

 Koetsier and Bryan sought to assess the effect of abiotic factors on invertebrate drift in the lower Mississippi river.
 Just as with Minshall and Winger, they found that there was a negative correlation between stream discharge and frequency of invertebrate drift.
 According to their 1995 study, river discharge could be attributed to approximately 40% of variation in the taxa of invertebrates which are more prone to drift.

 Invertebrate drift is also affected by the day/night cycle.
 At night invertebrate drift can be up to 10 times higher than during the day.
-Benke et al found that all of the invertebrates that they sampled had a consistency to be more active in the drift at night especially during the summer.
+Benke et al. found that all of the invertebrates that they sampled had a consistency to be more active in the drift at night especially during the summer.
 They found that this pattern of drift happening at night continued all throughout the year, but that the extent of the difference in drift between day and night was not as exaggerated as during the summer.
-Benke et al also found that in southern states the invertebrate drift is more abundant and consistent which is largely attributed to the fact that there is not a sharp decline in temperature during winter like happens in more northern states.
+Benke et al. also found that in southern states the invertebrate drift is more abundant and consistent which is largely attributed to the fact that there is not a sharp decline in temperature during winter like happens in more northern states.